 - Includes businesses structured through companies, partnerships, trusts and sole traders, not-for-profit entities, and charities.

-- Applies to full time and part time workers, sole traders, any casual worker who has been employed by the same employer for over 12 months
+- Applies to full time and part time workers, sole traders, those on fixed-term contracts, any casual worker who has been employed by the same employer for over 12 months

 - Will apply to all employees who were on the books as of 1st March 2020